pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 Before enlightenment: chop wood, carry water.
 After enlightenment: chop wood, carry water.

 And while I've hardcoded the `subnet_id` in the enlightened example above, I would (and certainly have) extracted out either a `local` variable or a module-level `var`.
-There's certainly a guiding principle as to when to extract variables, but ... (handwaving) go read a book.
+And there's certainly a guiding principle as to when to extract variables, but ... (handwaving) go read a book.

 #### Alternate Solutions

+There are several real, alternate solutions to consider when dealing with data blocks.

 - Import the resource into terraform, so you can replace the data block with a `resource`.
 Pinocchio is a real boy now!
-A real boy who is managed by Terraform--with all that entails.
+A real boy who is managed by Terraform, with all that entails.
 This is probably the best solution, so long as you're able to make it happen.
 - As the GitHub Issue mentions, avoid `depends_on`, especially if you don't need it.

 #### More Alternate "Solutions"

+Here are some other things to consider.

 - "Hello, Pulumi Incorporated?
 Yes?
 I hear you like both **customers** and **money**?
 Yes?
 That's great!
 I'll be right over!"
 - Move into the mountains, live off of the land, make your own clothes.
 Don't worry about medical care, just crush up leaves and rub them on whatever's ailing you, and breathe in that fresh mountain air.
 Invigorating!
 Use your old work laptop as part of the shelter--a constant reminder of the old world and why you left it behind.
 If you're honest, it's miserable in the wild, but at least you don't have to deal with Terraform.
 That's what you tell yourself as you rub more crushed leaves on the rash.
 The rash is still growing, and it's starting to burn now more than itch.
 It's cold.
 Cold in the mountains.